bridg-db/bridg/README.md

 **Note:** Bridg is **not** ready for production.
 There are known vulnerabilities with database rules.
 If you stumble upon a vulnerability, please create an issue so it can be addressed.

+### Querying Your Database:

+Bridg is built on top of Prisma, you can check out the basics of executing CRUD queries [here](https://www.prisma.io/docs/concepts/components/prisma-client/crud).

+The [Prisma documentation](https://www.prisma.io/docs/getting-started) is excellent and is highly recommended if you haven't used Prisma in the past.

+## Getting started

 ### Example Projects:

 These examples are for demonstration purposes only.
 NextJS and React are not required to use this library.
 Bridg is compatible with any JS or TS frontend project.